SHIVAM-PERSONAL-EMAIL-ACCOUNT/Lawcubator-Takehome-Assignment/README.md

 - A User can view any Project by its Id, if the Id is valid.
 If the Project belongs to some other user then it needs to be a Public Project
 - A User can create, modify and delete a project for himself

-- The application uses JWT Authentication
+- The application uses JWT Authentication and Authorization
 - A User will receive a JWT Token upon Signup and Login that he will use to access all the protected resources
 - Requests with Invalid Token will not be processed